pedrocoderibeiro/bloqit-challenge/README.md

 # bloqit-challenge

-This is the code challenge i did for Bloq.it, where i add to create a crud for 3 entities bloq, locker and rent Where a bloq has multiple lockers and a locker can have multiple rents

-Basically here i decided that it made sense for me that a locker can't be used in a rent, if its already being used by another one so only after a rent has had an update on it's status to delivered, i allowed a another one to be associated to it and reset the locker to be un occupied

-So to get started we need to run the following commands

-npm i to install all the dependencies we have npm run build to prepare the tsconfig npm start so we can start the application npm run dev to run nodemon npm run test to run all tests that exist pre entity

-Made with Express, Typescript and <3
+This document outlines the code challenge completed for Bloq.it, involving the creation of a CRUD (Create, Read, Update, Delete) application for three entities:

+- Bloq
+- Locker
+- Rent

+Relationships:

+A Bloq can have multiple Lockers.
+A Locker can be associated with multiple Rents (one at a time).
+Constraints:

+A Locker cannot be used in a new Rent if it's already in use by another Rent.
+Only after a Rent's status is updated to "delivered," the associated Locker becomes available for new Rents.
+Prerequisites:

+To run the application, follow these steps:

+Install dependencies:
+1. npm i
+2. Prepare TypeScript configuration: npm run build
+3. Start the application: npm start (for production)
+4. Start the application with Nodemon (for development): npm run dev
+5. Run existing tests: npm run test

+Technology Stack:
+- Express.js (web framework)
+- TypeScript (typed superset of JavaScript)
+- and a bit of dedication